-But, while most of us subscribe to a few favorites in our personal lives, are subscription-based services possible when it comes to the law?
+But, while most of us subscribe to a few favorites in our personal lives, are subscription-based services possible when it comes to the legal industry?

 Kimberly Bennett, an Atlanta-based trademark and business strategy attorney and speaker at the 2018 Clio Cloud Conference, is making it work—for both herself and her clients—with her subscription-based, virtual law firm, K Bennett Law.